 To sketch and design with a different colour swatch or create a palette for each character, prop or key location, you will need to learn how to manage the Harmony palettes.

 How to create a new palette (Basic Palette Lists mode)

-- 1. From the Colour View menu, select Palettes > New or click the New Palette 4 button. - Make sure you have the necessary rights to modify the palette list.
-If not, select Edit > Edit Palette List Mode.
+1. From the Colour View menu, select Palettes > New or click the New Palette button.

 The Create Palette window opens.

 2. Enter the palette name according to the model.